PDF DRM document security to protect ebooks, reports & training courses from piracy

 A large publisher is defined here as being anyone who is publishing one or more titles that appear daily, weekly or monthly, i.e. regular publications, and where their customers purchase subscriptions to publications that last for a period of time.
 These can be financial reports, weekly or monthly magazines, product documentation and updates and documentation.

 A large publisher is also an enterprise with a large book list.
-If you are publishing a book list rather than periodicals or subscriptions the documentation for small publishers may be more helpful.
+If you are publishing a book list rather than periodicals or subscriptions the documentation for PDF security for small publishers may be more helpful.

 If you sell subscription services, our unique concept of publications ensures minimum administration overheads and enables you to effortlessly manage your customer base.
 Time limited document expiry means your customers continue to pay license fees when they are due.